For the Home Teacher & the Co-op Teacher

 It happens.
 The absent student guides exist precisely for this reason — they allow students who missed a session or fell behind in the reading to re-enter the unit without derailing the class.
 For students who are consistently behind, I'd rather slow the reading pace than rush through the text.
 A book read slowly and well is worth more than a book "covered."

 Not all at once.
-The framework is introduced gradually through the handouts — students encounter each move in practice before they see the full acronym.
-By Week 4 or 5, most students are using DELIGHT language naturally without thinking about it.
+The three moves are introduced gradually through the handouts — students practice finding, then following, then framing before the method is ever named.
+By Week 4 or 5, most students move through all three naturally without thinking about it.
 That's the goal: internalized habit, not memorized formula.